-1. Introduction
+1. INTRODUCTION

 Applications executing concurrently on a multicore chip contend with each other to access main memory, which has limited bandwidth.
-If the limited memory bandwidth is not managed well, different applications can harmfully interfere with each other, which can result in significant degradation in both system performance and individual application performance [10, 11, 15, 16, 17, 19].
-Several techniques to improve system performance by reducing memory interference among applications have been proposed [10, 11, 15, 16, 17, 19, 21].
+If the limited memory bandwidth is not managed well, different applications can harmfully interfere with each other, which can result in significant degradation in both system performance and individual application performance [11, 12, 17, 19, 20, 22].
+Several techniques to improve system performance by reducing memory interference among applications have been proposed [11, 12, 17, 19, 20, 22, 24].
 Fundamentally, these proposals viewed the problem as a memory access scheduling problem, and consequently focused on developing new memory request scheduling policies that prioritize the requests of different applications in a way that reduces inter-application interference.
-However, such application-aware scheduling algorithms require (non-negligible) changes to the existing memory controllers' scheduling logic [11, 28].
+However, such application-aware scheduling algorithms require (non-negligible) changes to the existing memory controllers' scheduling logic [12, 30].

-In this paper, we present and explore a fundamentally-different alternative approach to reducing interapplication interference in the memory system: controlling the mapping of applications' data to memory channels.
-Our approach is based on the observation that multicore systems have multiple main memory channels [2, 4, 10] each of which controls a disjoint portion of physical memory and can be accessed independently without any interference [10].
+In this paper, we present and explore a fundamentallydifferent alternative approach to reducing inter-application interference in the memory system: controlling the mapping of applications' data to memory channels.
+Our approach is based on the observation that multicore systems have multiple main memory channels [2, 4], each of which controls a disjoint portion of physical memory and can be accessed independently without any interference.
 This reveals an interesting trade-off.
-On the one hand, interference between applications could (theoretically) be completely eliminated if each application's accesses were mapped to a different channel, assuming there were enough channels in the system.
-But, on the other hand, even if so many channels were available, mapping each application to its own channel would under utilize memory bandwidth and capacity (some applications may need less bandwidth/capacity than they are assigned, while others need more) and would reduce the opportunity for bank/channel-level parallelism within each application's memory access stream.
-Therefore, the main idea of our approach is to find a sweet spot in this trade-off by mapping the data (i.e., memory pages) of applications that are likely to cause significant interference/slowdown to each other to different memory channels.
+On the one hand, interference between applications could (theoretically) be completely eliminated if each application's data were mapped to a different channel, assuming there were enough channels in the system.
+But, on the other hand, even if so many channels were available, mapping each application to its own channel would underutilize memory bandwidth and capacity (some applications may need less bandwidth/capacity than they are assigned, while others need more) and would reduce the opportunity for bank/channel-level parallelism within each application's memory access stream.
+Therefore, the main idea of our approach is to find a sweet spot in this trade-off by mapping the